ishaanshah24/ishaanshah24/README.md

 - 👋 Hi, I’m @ishaanshah24
 - 👀 I’m interested in Data Science, Data Analytics, Machine Learning and Sports!
-- 🙇‍♂️ I’m currently working at California Policy Lab as a Data Analyst, building data pipelines for statistical analyses
+- 🙇‍♂️ I’m previously worked at California Policy Lab as a Data Analyst where I built data pipelines for statistical analyses
 - 🌱 I’m currently learning Deep Learning and NLP
 - 💞️ I’m looking to collaborate on Data Science and Sports Analytics projects
 - 📫 How to reach me: email - ishaanshah24@g.ucla.edu or linkedin - www.linkedin.com/in/ishaan~shah